yashveersinghh/100xDevs-Progress/Progress.md

 ### Week 2:
 -Revision of Promises and Async JS✅
 -Node.js runtime and HTTP Server✅
--Bash and Terminal
+-Bash and Terminal✅
--Bash(Advance)
+-Bash(Advance)✅
--Express with example
+-Express with example✅
 -Filter,Maps,Arrow Fns
 -Git/Github

+---

+### week 3:
+-Middleware and Globlal Catches
+-Database and Auth
+-Zod Middleware (recap)
+-JWT and Auth (recap)
+-DOM Introduction

 ---

 This progress tracker is updated regularly to reflect my completed and pending tasks.